 Are you confused about whether you can mix certain ingredients at the same time?
 It can be really confusing to know how to properly use skincare products, and when is the best time to apply them.
 As always, before you use any active ingredients, be sure to consult your dermatologist or an esthetician for proper information on how to use them.

 For your convenience, I offer one on one skin coaching if you need to learn about what ingredients work best for your skintype.
 Just get in touch with me via the contact me tab below and let me know your skin concerns, and I can schedule a consultation with you via Instagram direct messaging or phone.
+You can book your 1 on 1 consultation by clicking HERE.

 Certain ingredients can cancel out the efficacy of product